hufengzhu/O-GlcNAcPRED-DL-master/README.md

 ## Directory
-[feature] Used for encoding, which contain AAindex encoding method and Word2Vec encoding method.
+[feature] Used for encoding, which contain AAindex_gly encoding method and Word2Vec encoding method.

 [model] Models trained for Human and Mouse respectively(namely O-GlcNAcPRED-DL).